Russell Wilson shows support as Duane Brown, Jamal Adams continue their ‘hold-in’ from Seahawks

 Penny, Reed also sit out

-Several other players also sat out Sunday but Carroll indicated none have signifcaitn injuries and the team was just being careful.
+Several other players also sat out Sunday, but Carroll indicated none have significant injuries and the team was just being careful.

 That includes running back Rashaad Penny, whom Carroll says has “a thigh thing. … he ran (Sunday) and feels fine but we are just being cautious.’’

-Penny, the team’s first-round pick in 2018, has recovered from a knee injury and played well early in camp and is competing for playing time behind starter Chris Carson this year.
+Penny, the team’s first-round draft choice in 2018, has recovered from a knee injury and played well early in camp and is competing for playing time behind starter Chris Carson this year.

 Cornerback D.J.
-Reed suffered a groin injury late in Saturday’s practice but Carroll also indicated it’s not serious.
-Tre Flowers started at rright cornerback with Reed out with Ahkello Witherspoon on the left side.
+Reed suffered a groin injury late in practice Saturday, but Carroll indicated it’s not serious.
+Tre Flowers started at right cornerback with Reed out with Ahkello Witherspoon on the left side.

-Among others also remaining out was defensive tackle Robert Nkemdiche (groin) and linebacker Cody Barton (quad).
+Among others also remaining out were defensive tackle Robert Nkemdiche (groin) and linebacker Cody Barton (quad).

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.